Many countries around the world choose to block access to certain websites, and Vietnam is no exception.

-Step Five: Click OK hundreds of times to apply the settings.
+Step Five: Click OK several times to apply the settings.

-On iOS, you’ll have to change your DNS setting for each network individually, so you’ll need to remember to do this every time you connect to a new Wi-fi network.
+On iOS, you’ll have to change your DNS setting for each network individually.
+Remember to do this every time you connect to a new Wi-Fi network.

 Step One: Bring up the Settings menu and click on Wi-Fi.